bernhold/doe-proposal-latex-template/README.md

 ## Basic usage

 The `.latexmkrc` file specifies two "default files" to build:
-* `summary.tex` -- the project summary or abstract document, which is submitted separately from the main proposal document.
+* `project-summary.tex` -- the project summary or abstract document, which is submitted separately from the main proposal document.
 * `proposal.tex` -- the main proposal document, including the title page(s), narrative, and appendices that are required.

 To build, simply invoke `latexmk -pdf`